nickrallison/obs-std/test_vaults/reference_linked_noself/luminance_noise.md

 2. **Selective noise reduction:** Applying noise reduction selectively, perhaps using layer masks in Photoshop, allows you to reduce noise in problem areas without affecting areas with important details.

-3. **Luminance Slider:** Some noise reduction tools have a dedicated [[Luminance.md|luminance]] noise slider that specifically targets this type of noise, allowing for a balance between noise reduction and detail retention.
+3. **[[luminance.md|Luminance]] Slider:** Some noise reduction tools have a dedicated [[Luminance.md|luminance]] noise slider that specifically targets this type of noise, allowing for a balance between noise reduction and detail retention.

 ## Final Thoughts